karlosdb/Spotify-Wheel/docs/final.md

 are successfully authenticated, otherwise they will be denied and have to try again to login.
 This authentication allows them to connect their spotify and access their dashboard along with all the playlists and controls.

+Division of labor:
+Shuby: Authentication and setting up the database
+Kevin: Responsible for frontend/backend interactions and user experience
+Karlos: API connections and connecting it with spotify controls and content.

+Conclusion: